mageche10/mageche10.github.io/source/_posts/How-I-Take-my-Class-Notes-in-LaTeX-A-Custom-Workflow-with-VSCode-and-Sumatra-PDF.md

 This extension offers a variety of features and tools to assist with LaTeX writing.
 The most important ones are:
 - Tools for compiling documents with various LaTeX commands (*latexmk*, *pdflatex*, *bibtex*).
-- Preview the result of mathematical environments by hovering the mouse over them or using the *Ctrl+Shift+M* shortcut in the maths panel.
+- Preview the result of mathematical environments by hovering the mouse over them or using the *Ctrl+Shift+M* shortcut in the math panel.
 - A complete symbol library in the left sidebar for quick insertion.
 - A variety of custom snippets with easy-to-remember names for inserting all kinds of environments.
-Here is a [list of all of them](https://github.com/James-Yu/LaTeX-Workshop/wiki/Snippets#Mathematical-font-commands)
+Here is a [list of all of them](https://github.com/James-Yu/LaTeX-Workshop/wiki/Snippets#Mathematical-font-commands).

 Check out all the features in the [official documentation.](https://github.com/James-Yu/LaTeX-Workshop/wiki)